Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * As a new user, I want to receive a confirmation email when I have completed an order
 * As a new user, I want to be able to subscribe to the organisation's newsletter
 * As a new user, I want to be able to search for a required product
+* As a new user, I want to be able to view a specific product
 * As a new user, I want to be able to view a specific classification of products
-* As a new user, I want to be able to see all the products the organisation has for sale
+* As a new user, I want to be able to see all the products the organisation has on offer
+* As a new user, I want to be able to continue shopping if I want to look at a variety of products before making a choice/s
+* As a new user, I want to be able to easily add products to my shopping bag

 #### Returning User Functionality Goals
+* As a returning user, I want to be able to easily login into my account
+* As a returning user, I want to be able to easily logout into my account
 * As a returning user, I want to be able to view my order history
 * As a returning user, I want to be able to update my personal and delivery details
 * As a returning user, I want to be know that my personal and payment information is secure